Steak au Poirve

 1 tbsp. butter

-1 tbsp.
-Shallots, chopped fine
+1 tbsp. shallots, chopped fine

 1/4 cup red wine, full bodied like cabernet sauvignon